Survey Data

 There is a download arrow highlighted next to the name of the dataset

 2. Go to NVivo.
+Create a new project file or open up an existing project file that you want to import this into.
 From the top menu, under Import, select Survey > Excel.

 Under the import ribbon, survey is selected and Excel is selected.